mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 3) L<sub>gan</sub>: the loss on the SMPL parameters &theta; and &beta; which acts as a regulariser in SMPL parameters space (trained previously).

+Same as before, only the 3D poses from subject 1 were used.

 <p>
     <img src="images/encoder_SMPL.png" alt>
     <em>Figure 2: Diagram of the architecture blocks used in the body model prediction from monocular images.
-    At training time we leverage the silhouttes and a discriminator previously trained on the allowed poses.
+    At training time we leverage the silhouttes and a discriminator previously trained on the allowed poses and the encoder previously trained.
     The whole architecture is differentiable (including the resteriser - https://arxiv.org/abs/1711.07566 and the SMPL model).</em>

 </p>